hazelwiss/strp/README.md

 # strp

 Utility library for parsing data from an input string, or stdin if built with the `std` feature.
-Supports no_std contexts without the `std` feature, but requires the alloc crate.
+Supports no_std contexts when built without the `std` feature enabled.
+Requires the alloc crate.
 The `std` feature is enabled by default.

 Supports parsing one or multiple values from a string.
 Can parse primitives, Strings, or any